zuozhenggh/learning-library/data-management-library/oci-di/pipelines/pipelines.md

 ## Objectives
 In this lab, you will:
 * Create an Application
-* Publish the Integration task and Data Loader task into the Application
+* Publish tasks to Application
-* Creating Pipelines and calling the published Tasks
+* Creating a Pipeline which calls the tasks
 * Creating a Pipeline Task
 * Publish the Pipeline Task